 A well-run raffle with the right grand prize can raise incredible amounts of money for your school, church, or charity.
 Most groups underestimate how much money a raffle can raise.
 Here are some raffle prize ideas you may want to consider.

-Best Raffle Prizes For Raising Money
+Best Raffle Prizes

 From the late-1700s to the early 1900s, many public buildings and university expansions were funded by raffles.
 The raffle prize was always cash and the raffles always sold out all their chances.